15

 SEO has changed and SEO strategy is no longer limited to just keywords.
 That old playbook is dying and what…

 SEO has changed and SEO strategy is no longer limited to just keywords.
 That old playbook is dying and what worked two years ago, like mass producing thin content, now gets penalized hard.
 You need a new map.
-Maybe one shaped like a pyramid: technical foundation, on-site content, then off-site authority.
+Maybe one shaped like a pyramid: technical SEO foundation, on-site content, then off-site authority.
 But watch out, the real game has shifted.
 AI tools like ChatGPT now answer queries directly, often without sending a single click to your site.

 So how do you build a strategy that survives zero click results, adapts to Generative Engine Optimization, and actually brings in qualified leads?
 We think the answer lives in a few specific approaches.
 Some are classic but updated.
 Others, like the avalanche technique or psychographic profiling, flip the old rules completely.
 Let’s walk through the methods that still work, plus the one thing most guides get wrong about social media’s role.